ocaml/dune/post.md

 Note that the syntax inside `dune`, `dune-project`, ... files is slightly different from the one inside `jbuild` files.
-In particular the language requires fewer parentheses and the syntax of varialbes changed from `${...}` to `%{...}` to avoid issues with shell commands.
+In particular the language requires fewer parentheses and the syntax of variables changed from `${...}` to `%{...}` to avoid issues with shell commands.
 This is detailed in the [migration plan][mp] as well.